Are personal trainer roles intriguing to you?

 What You Do

-So far, we have reviewed a comprehensive breakdown of the responsibilities and duties of a personal trainer.
+So far, we reviewed a comprehensive breakdown of the responsibilities and duties of a personal trainer.

 Let’s now cover the basic job summary of a personal fitness trainer.